 And you would think that spending all my life trying to please people would make me feel all good inside, but it did not.

 The truth is I felt terrible inside.

 I felt used and taken for granted.
-Every time I pushed what I really wanted to please people, I felt powerless and unable to stand up for myself.
+Every time I pushed what I really wanted to please people, I was powerless and unable to stand up for myself.

 Yep, that was me.
 I was so scared of confrontation, I would go to any lengths to avoid it.
-Whenever I felt someone took advantage of me, rather than confront them, I would just phase away; lose contact with them.
+Whenever I noticed someone took advantage of me, rather than confront them, I would just phase away; lose contact with them.

 After many years of abandoning my own needs, I eventually fell into depression.
 I knew I must stop the programming that had gotten me to please others.
 I tried, but it seemed I was doomed to stay a people pleaser forever.

 How I Left People Pleasing Behind